sjsrey/ors/ors_address.md

 Inspired by the open source practices seen in the Linux project and Wikipedia, Gowers began the project on his blog with a description of a research problem: namely to develop a proof of the Hales-Jewett Theorem in the realm of combinatorics.
 He also provided links for background materials and rules of engagement designed to encourage peoples' and collaboration.

-The project began on February 1 of 2009, and had its first contribution 7 hours latter from a UBC mathematician.
+The project began on February 1 of 2009, and had its first contribution 7 hours later from a UBC mathematician.
-Comments quickly followed from a diverse array of individuals spanning the spectrum from an Arizona high school math teacher to a winner of a Fields Medal.
+Comments quickly followed from a diverse array of individuals spanning the spectrum from an Arizona high school math teacher to a Fields Medal winner.
 Within a few weeks of its inception, the project had accumulated over 800 contributions comprising 170,000 words and by early March the collective effort had generated an elementary proof.
 This initial success of the Polymath project has been extended to other math problems, and similar open source collaborative models have been employed in other fields including biology, physics and computer science.
 More broadly, one can point to the popularity of sites such as Stack Exchange,  a community-powered question and answer forum programmers frequent in seeking help on problems, as evidence that this approach scales well.